cxmplex/DX-Overlay/README.md

 Using these, we are able to render the window transparently and avoid setting a topmost flag.
 By periodically setting the window to the top (every 50ms or so), we do not cause adverse reactions with certain applications that may aim to block overlays.

+Also, it is important to note that you will be doing this from a different thread.
+Always validate that your window handle is correct.
+An unrelated bug is that when another window requests top most, it has the possibility to stall the actual overlay thread.
+Be wary of this & implement the correct safety checks...

 Example:
 ```
 //You can dynamically set these margins.
 Margins is a struct that contains four integers.
 Left, Right, Top, Bottom.